CrossRef/rest-api-doc/README.md

 - v62, 2018-06-18, clarify how to parse `X-Rate-Limit-Limit-Interval`
 - v63, 2018-08-16, remove mistakenly listed `year` facet. `published` is correct facet name.
 - v64, 2018-09-04, add text and link to status page.
+- v65, 2019-07-17, updated Plus token name to new recommendation